aidgn-com/fullscore/README.md

 Traditional analytics tools ignored this natural resonance to build separate synthesizers.
 They collect data with scripts, transmit via APIs, process on servers.

 Full Score tunes this resonance.
-Tempo aligns the beat of touches and clicks, Rhythm records user behavior in the browser, BEAT encodes it into sheet music.
+TEMPO aligns the beat of touches and clicks, RHYTHM records user behavior in the browser, BEAT encodes it into sheet music.
 The resulting music resonates naturally through the cookie soundboard, and Edge immediately interprets this resonance.

 Data isn't collected—it's music already playing in the air.